Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

    1. Verify that a token can be retrieved from Keycloak using an LDAP user/password.

       In the example below, replace `myuser`, `mypass`, and `shasta` in the cURL command with site-specific values.
-The shasta client is created during the SMS install process.
+The `shasta` client is created during the SMS install process.

-      In the following example, the `python -mjson.tool` is not required; it is simply used to format the output for readability.
+      In the following example, the `jq` command is not required; it is simply used to format the output for readability.

       ```bash